-The stream reach which would be inundated is mostly confined to a deep, narrow canyon and has a stream gradient of 143 feet per mile.
-Streamflows are moderate and the habitat consists mainly of riffle areas interspersed with numerous small pools mostly situated behind boulders or against cliffs.
-Stream widths vary from 40-60 feet with average depths of 2-3 feet.
+The reach of stream which would be inundated is confined mostly to a deep, narrow canyon with a stream gradient of 143 feet per mile.
+Streamflows are moderate and the habitat consists mainly of riffle areas interspersed with numerous small pools mostly situated behind boulders or against cliff areas.
+Stream widths are between 40 - 60 feet with average depths of 2-3 feet.
 Substrate consists of gravel, cobble and rubble often embedded in sand.
-Although the stream is generally clear, unstable soils in upstream areas often result in landslides during periods of moderate to heavy precipitation which can rapidly increase the turbidity of the stream.
+Although the stream is generally clear, unstable soils in upstream areas often result in landslides during periods of moderate to heavy precipitation and can rapidly increase the turbidity of the stream.
 The stream channel itself is stable.
-The channel splits approximately 100 feet above its confluence with the Susitna River resulting in the formation of two distinct channels at the mouth.
-Due to the relatively low discharge of Jay Creek during the 1982 field season, the clear water plume area at the confluence with the Susitna River was small and confined to the immediate proximity of the mouth.
+The channel splits approximately 100 feet above its confluence with the Susitna River resulting in the formation of two distinct channels at the Due to the low discharge of the stream the clear water plume mouth. area which extends into the Susitna is confined to the immediate proximity of the mouth.